Skip to main content

 Generator Usage with Appliances

-Generator Usage with Jenn-Air Appliances
+Using a Generator with Jenn-Air Appliances

 Generator Wattage Guide

 *** These ratings are ESTIMATES and should only be used as a rough guide.
 Confirm the actual power requirements of each item by looking at the information panel on that appliance.
-This is calculated by multiplying the amps times the volts***
+This is calculated by multiplying the amps by the volts***

 Appliance